-- The transformer must be protected against overload – maximum current is specified on the transformers rating plate
+- Users must protect the transformer against overload – maximum current is specified on the transformer’s rating plate.

 Storage & preservation

 - A transformer is generally not packed for outdoor storage.
-Ideally it must be used in dry indoor ventilated conditions in the temperature range of 0-40°C with a maximum relative humidity of not more than 80%.
+Ideally, Applications must use it in dry indoor ventilated conditions in the temperature range of 0-40°C with a maximum relative humidity of not more than 80%.

 - Do not store anything heavy on the transformer.

 - Keep the shrink wrap plastic packaging on during storage.

 - It is recommended to keep the transformer free from humidity, dust, and other materials which may be conductive.